Bakersfield Downtown Bus Transit

 One of several goals for the facility remodel and upgrade was to enhance the facility’s image within the community and thereby help to attract additional ridership.
 The design involved not only analyzing the condition of the facility, but also observing the variety of users who patronize the center on a daily basis.

 The redevelopment concept is designed to address physical issues within the existing terminal, including material choices, layouts of places to provide durability, maintenance visibility, control, security and accessibility, and to create a new downtown landmark and identity for the transit district.
 The concept has been split into three phases to allow flexibility in the implementation to match funding availability.

-Phase A will deliver a New Customer Service Center; Phase B includes Bus-Bay Canopy Enhancement, and Phase C will focus on Site and Pedestrian Improvements.
+Phase A delivers a New Customer Service Center; Phase B includes Bus-Bay Canopy Enhancement, and Phase C will focus on Site and Pedestrian Improvements.

-Phase C calls for Site and Pedestrian Improvements that include new paving, lighting, digital signage, new benches, and landscape.
+Phase C calls for Site and Pedestrian Improvements including new paving, lighting, digital signage, benches, and landscape.

 Location: Bakersfield, California

 Project Team: Richard Thompson, FAIA (Principal-in-Charge), Michael Sweeney (Project Architect), Jooyoung Chung (Designer)